The Rapid Online Assessment of Reading

 An open-access assessment platform grounded in ongoing research by the Stanford Reading & Dyslexia Research Program

-What is the ROAR?
+What is ROAR?

 Scientific approach to validation